How To Keep A Shed Tidy

 The problem can easily be resolved with some useful shed accessories.

-Garden tools can come in all shapes, mostly of the awkward variety, odd shaped kit that just won’t behave if you want to stand it up or lean against the side of the shed.
+Garden tools can come in all shapes, most of the awkward variety, an odd-shaped kit that just won’t behave if you want to stand it up or lean against the side of the shed.
 Try as you might, they end up perched precariously or piled on top of each other untidily.

 and ends of all sorts.